So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 Is the Roam worth the extra price?

 …and many more such questions.

-Let’s take a deeper look into the differences between the Wahoo Elemnt, Elemnt Bolt and Elemnt Roam (use the navigational links for a specific section).
+Let’s take a more in-depth look into the differences between the Wahoo Elemnt, Elemnt Bolt, and Elemnt Roam (use the navigational links for a specific section).

 - Physical Dimension and Weight